Finding peer-reviewed journal articles

 - References - includes a comprehensive list of references.

-Use Ulrich's International Periodicals Directory to check whether a journal is peer-reviewed.
+Use Ulrich's International Periodicals Directory to check whether a journal is peer-reviewed (you will need to log in with your Fed login and password).